 Internal control is usually embedded in the Bank's day-to-day activities and is designed to ensure, to the extent possible, that the Bank's activities are efficient and effective, information is reliable, timely and complete, and the Bank is compliant with the applicable laws and regulations.
-Failure to understand and manage operational risk may increase the likelihood that some risks will go unrecognized and uncontrolled.
+Failure to understand and manage operational risk may increase the likelihood that some risks will go unrecognized and unconstrolled.
 The Bank conducts adequate operational risk assessment procedures before it launches any new product, activity, process or system, as well as before it outsources core banking- and IT system- related activities.
-Furthermore, the Bank mitigates operational risks by following strict rules for the assignment of duties and responsibilities among and within the functions, and a system of internal control and supervision.
-The Bank has in place Enterprize Risk Management Framework, Operational Risk Management Policy, Operational Risk Management Procedure, Operational Risk Assessment, such as Data Loss Collection, Audit Findings, Risk Control Self-assessment, Key Risk Indicators, etc., for timely identification and mitigation of risks.
+Furthermore, the Bank mitigates operational risks by following strict rules for the assignment of duties and responsibilities among and within the functions, and a system of internal control and super vision.
+The Bank has in place Enterprize Risk Management Framework, Operational Risk Management Policy, Operational Risk Management Procedure, Operational Risk Assessment Methodology and Fraud Management Policy.
+The Bank uses tools for operational risk identification and assessment, such as Data Loss Collection, Audit Findings, Risk Control Self-assessment, Key Risk Indicators, etc., for timely identification and mitigation of risks.
 Capital requirement under ICAAP is calculated using the Basic Indicator Approach, which is also used for the calculation of Pillar 1 capital.